inanna-malick/recursion.wtf/content/posts/rust_schemes.md

 ```

+Ok, so all our expressions are now guaranteed to be stored in local memory.
 Here's a sketch showing what the `Mul(1, Sub(2, 3))` expression would look like using this data structure.

 ```
 [